chris73it/SO_Events_Architecture/README.md

 Compared to the code presented in "The Power of Scriptable Objects as Middle-Men", this version:
 1. better encapsulates the health property inside HealthManagerSO, and
-2. adds comments that helps clarify a few more subtle points, otherwise, it is pretty much identical to the version of the code presented in the video.
+2. adds comments that helps clarify a few subtle points, otherwise, it is pretty much identical to the version of the code presented in the video.